Freedom Requires Slavery

 "Archists" are those who believe they have a right to impose their own will on others by force or threats of violence.

-When one man ("mono+archist") or a group of men ("olig+archy") have solidified their ability to impose their will on others by force, you have
+When one man ("mono+archist") or a small group of men ("olig+archy") have solidified their ability to impose their will on others by force, you have

 depending on the mythology used to justify the imposition of force.
 If the recipients of violence do not consent to the acts of the archists, the situation is called "slavery" by those who object.
 If the recipients of violence accept their condition, it's called "the rule of law."